Chittur-Thathamangalam

+Etymology

 Temples

 Chittur-Thathamangalam town consists of the famous Chittur Bhagavathi temple, which is under the Cochin Devaswom board.
 The other major temples are the Pazhayannur Bhagavathi temple, Durga temple, and Sivakshethram (in Lankeswaram agraharam).

-Economy and Society
+Economy and society

 Agriculture is the main occupation of the district's people.
 The town is home to some of the major Menon tharavads of Kerala.
 There are also many agraharams (communities of Iyers) and Moothan communities.

 History

 The Sokanashini river flows through Chittur, and it is on the banks of this river that Thunjathu Ramanujan Ezuthachan, the father of the Malayalam language, spent his last days.
 His final resting place is famous for Vidyarambham celebrations, where young children are initiated into the world of words and knowledge.

-Chittur was formerly a military cantonment.

 Thathamangalam is sometimes mentioned in history books and maps as Tattamungalum.

 Chittur, Thathamangalam and nearby towns are also mentioned in "Memoir of the Survey of Travancore and Cochin 1816-1820", and in this book the spelling used is "Tattamungalum".

 Festivals

 Music is a part of the lifestyle of the people here, with the Government College training students towards higher degrees in music.

 Kongan Pada is the main festival of Chittur, and it is celebrated in the month of March.
-Sooranporu, Niramala and Ayyappan Vilakku are also celebrated here.
+Sooranporu, Niramala, and Ayyappan Vilakku are also celebrated here.
 Others include Onam, Pongal, Vishu, Deepavali and Navarathri.
-At the time of Vishu, Vishu Vela is also celebrated.
+At the time of Vishu, Vishu Vela a.k.a Karivela is also celebrated.
 There are music concerts in Chittur Kavu at the time of Navarathri and Konganpada.
 Other than these, there is an important festival in Lankeswaram village, called Ardra Dharsanam (Thiruvathira Radholsavam), at the end of December or first of January month every year.